aws-powertools/powertools-lambda-dotnet/docs/core/logging.md

 description: Core utility
 ---

-Logging provides an opinionated logger with output structured as JSON.
+The logging utility provides a Lambda optimised logger with output structured as JSON.

 ## Key features